sayanta2009/airflow_project/README.md

-## Airflow

-Generate fernet key using below command

-    python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"

-Fernet key isn’t required but is best practice to use encrypted data when in a prod environment

-Install apache-airflow using pip from https://airflow.apache.org/docs/apache-airflow/stable/installation/installing-from-pypi.html

-    pip install "apache-airflow[celery]==2.9.1" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.9.1/constraints-3.8.txt"
-    pip install apache-airflow-providers-docker

-This installation is not required to run the project but for easier coding.

-# Custom ELT Project
+# ELT Project using Airflow, DBT and Postgres

-This repository contains a custom Extract, Load, Transform (ELT) project that utilizes Docker and PostgreSQL to demonstrate a simple ELT process.
+This repository contains a custom Extract, Load, Transform (ELT) project that utilizes Airflow, PostgreSQL and DBT to demonstrate a simple ELT process.

 ## Repository Structure

 1. **docker-compose.yaml**: This file contains the configuration for Docker Compose, which is used to orchestrate multiple Docker containers.
 It defines three services:
    - `source_postgres`: The source PostgreSQL database.
    - `destination_postgres`: The destination PostgreSQL database.
-   - `elt_script`: The service that runs the ELT script.
+   - `airflow`: The webserver and scheduler.

 2. **elt/Dockerfile**: This Dockerfile sets up a Python environment and installs the PostgreSQL client.
 It also copies the ELT script into the container and sets it as the default command.